 He was first named in the Clarivate Analytics Highly Cited Researchers List in 2018, which recognizes influential researchers around the world.

 Liu came to MSU after completing his postdoctoral work at Harvard University.
 He also was a visiting scholar at Stanford, Harvard and Princeton.

 Areas of Interest:

-Coupled human and natural systems (CHANS); sustainability; telecoupling; metacoupling; conservation; environment; ecological economics; biodiversity; ecosystem services; landscapes; applications of GIS and remote sensing technology; household-environment interactions; systems integration and modeling
+Coupled human and natural systems (CHANS); sustainability; telecoupling; metacoupling; conservation; environment; climate mitigation and adaptation; natural carbon capture; ecological economics; biodiversity; ecosystem services; landscapes; applications of GIS and remote sensing technology; household-environment interactions; systems integration and modeling

 Telecoupling - Exploring Land-Use Change in a Globalised World - What is Telecoupling?
 2019

 - CCTV - Professor Jianguo Liu on China Forest Recovery